rainerpm/CSAssignmentChecker/README.md

 ### Student Registration
 Students are registered with **CSAC** via a REGISTER.txt file in each class period's directory.
 Each line in the REGISTER.txt file contains 6 pieces of information for each student (each separated by one or more spaces) (1) secret code - used to annonymously identify a student's results (2) first name (3) last name (4) clas period (5) email address (6) school student id.
 You can create the REGISTER.txt file manually, or use a Google Form as specified [here](https://docs.google.com/document/d/1BaU-_KyqOs55-iTgqofZ8XuDYRqWC9_9-3l_4Etynp0/edit?usp=sharing).

-### Assignment Submission and Verification
+### Assignment Submission
 To submit an assignment a student submits a single file using the naming convention **Last First ?_@.$** (where **Last** = student's last name, **First** = student's first name,  **?** = student secret code, **@** = assignment name, **$** = file extension: either py, java for individual files or zip for multiple files).
 For JAVA, the class in the **Last First ?_@.$** file must be named **@**.
 An example of a valid filename is **Shotwell Gwynne 4381_encryption.py**.

 The student's assignment files can be explicitly copied to the class period's folder on the teacher's PC or can be submitted directly to that folder in real time by the students (one way to do this is to have the students submit to an online folder that is automatically synched to the teacher's PC - e.g. [using a Google Form](https://docs.google.com/document/d/18Cs26CTd__zmu95VkVwxPxJL-zZW0eaX45ovpPbcuHM/edit?usp=sharing) or [using a Dropbox File Request](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=drive_link))).

+### Assignment  Verification
-* **Basic Verification**  For a submitted Python or JAVA program that simply prints its output, **CSAC** runs the student's program and compares the program's generated output to a teacher provided "golden" output file named **gold.txt**.
-The student's program may also read test data from a file named **@.dat** (as part of an assignment, student's are usually provided a **@.dat** file with a few basic test cases; typically a teacher will provide **CSAC** a **@.dat** file with more comprehensive test cases).
-The student's program may prompt the user for input - e.g. Python: input() JAVA: scan.nextInt().
-To provide this user input, the teacher provides **CSAC** with one or more **pgmUserInput&.txt** files (& is a unique identifier, usually 1,2,3, ...) and **CSAC** runs the submitted program once for each  user input file.
+* **Basic Verification.**  For a Python or JAVA program that simply prints its output, **CSAC** runs the student's program and compares the program's generated output to a teacher provided "golden" output file named **gold.txt**.
+The student's program may optionally read test input data from a file named **@.dat** (as part of an assignment, student's are usually provided a **@.dat** file with a few basic test cases; typically a teacher will provide **CSAC** a **@.dat** file with more comprehensive test cases).
+The student's program may optionally prompt the user for input - e.g. Python: input() JAVA: scan.nextInt().
+To provide this user input, the teacher provides **CSAC** with one or more **pgmUserInput&.txt** files (& is a unique identifier, usually 1,2,3, ...) - **CSAC** runs the submitted program once for each user input file.

-* **Advanced Verification (JAVA only)** **CSAC** does **Basic Verification** above and then runs any of these OPTIONAL programs
+* **Advanced Verification (JAVA only).** **CSAC** does the **Basic Verification** above and then runs these OPTIONAL programs
   * **@Checker.java**  [provided by teacher] Code provided by the teacher to check the contents of the student's program (number and type of instance variables as well as details on the constructors and methods in the student's program).
 The output is compared to the **checker.txt** file provided by the teacher.
   * **@Runner.java**  [submitted by students] Code that the student wrote that uses the class(es) they wrote.
 The output is compared to the  **gold.txt** output file provided by the teacher.
 The @Runner.java program can optionally prompt the user for input.
 To provide this user input to **CSAC**, the teacher provides one or more runnerUserInput&.txt files (& is a unique identifier, usually 1,2,3, ...).
 The @Runner.java program will be run once for each user input file.
   * **@Tester.java**  [provided by teacher] Code provided by the teacher that tests the program submitted by the student.
 The output is compared to the  **gold.txt** output file provided by the teacher.

 ### Scoreboard
 Student results for each assignment group are stored in two scoreboard files (one using the student's name, the other using the student's secret code for anonymity).
-Sharing the link to the scoreboard file allows students to see their results.
+The teacher can share the link to the scoreboard file to allow students to see the results.
 Sometimes I use Notepad++ to project the live scoreboard (see https://www.raymond.cc/blog/monitor-log-or-text-file-changes-in-real-time-with-notepad/ on how to make Notepad++ display live results).

 ### Program (and Demo) Setup
 * unzip demo.zip to a folder on your hard drive (e.g. C:/YourPathToDemoDir/demo)
 * in **customize.py**
-  * set the **rootDir** variable to the location of the unzipped demo folder - C:/YourPathToDemoDir/demo
+  * set the **rootDir** variable to the location of the unzipped demo folder (e.g. C:/YourPathToDemoDir/demo)
-  * set the **scoreboardDir** variable to C:/YourPathToDemoDir/demo/scoreboard_for_demo
+  * set the **scoreboardDir** variable (e.g. C:/YourPathToDemoDir/demo/scoreboard_for_demo)
   * set the **pythonIdeLoc** variable to the location of the Python IDE (e.g. IDLE) executable.
   * set the **javaIdeLoc** variable to the location of the JAVA IDE (e.g. jGrasp) executable.
     * NOTE: The program uses *-parameters* compile option to ensure that JAVA reflection reflects parameter types instead of just using arg0
   * set the **textEditorLoc** variable to the location of a text editor (e.g. Notepad++) executable.
-  * set the **diffLoc** variable to the location of the diff program (e.g. winMerge, meld, kdiff, or tkdiff) executable.
+  * set the **diffLoc** variable to the location of the diff program (e.g. winMergeFFvboth) executable.
 * inside of demo/ you will also find the below (which do not need to be initialized or modified for the demo).
   * **ASSIGNMENT_GROUPS** folder
     * **first6weeksAssignments, pythonAssignments** (these folders contain a group of related assignments, each of which will have it's own scoreboard file)